The black drum is one of the sweetest fishes. You will find hungry fish lurking on many coasts and structures during fall and winter.

-Your drum must be fresh or frozen before you start preparing it for the pot.
-Pat, dry using a paper towel and sink it in a marinade bowl for about 20 minutes.
+Your drum must be fresh or frozen before preparing it for the pot.
+Pat, dry using a paper towel, and sink it in a marinade bowl for about 20 minutes.

 Your black drum is ready for cooking.
 How to do this depends on your preference.

 For this method, you will need the following: